Anoncheg1/emacs-org-links/README.md

 For ex. [[file:./notes/warehouse.el::23::(defun alina (pic))]]

+Also, provide:
-Also, provide configuration for using standard ol.el without requirement of this package.
+- configuration for using standard ol.el without requirement of this package.
 Copying links to clipboard kill ring.
+- Warning if two Org targets exist in one file.

 ## Why?